 2. Know Your Wool , yes I have lots of books on this, but I think it'll be very interesting to actually hear about them while I'm knitting.

 Check out all of the other free Craftsy mini-courses by clicking here.
 There are quilting, cake and knitting ones that I know of and probably others too.
-The interaction on these isn't with the tutors, but other students instead which is I think a wonderful thing.
+The interaction on these isn't with the tutors, but other students instead which is I think a wonderful thing.1.
+Short Rows which should be handy for all sorts of things, at the moment I have to look it up each time I want to use short rows, being a visual learner I think the course will help immensely on this.

 Anyway, I'll leave you with a photo of Star as she was while I was working hard on painting the house